scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-four-2021-power-rankings/index.md

 >FF is so dumb.
 How do I go from being the highest scorer week 1 to having the lowest PF in the entire league?

-In true character of a proper GLOATS Team Lead, Logz managed to start a player listed as OUT and garner negative points from his defense thanks to his starting QB.
-The saving grace for this team this week is that DJ Chark got truck-sticked in the ankle and, now that he’s out for the season.
-This could open the game for Shenault a little bit.
-That is if Urban Meyer isn’t too hungover on gameday.
-Rough start but enough games left to turn it around with some Waiver Wire magic.
+In the true character of a proper GLOATS Team Lead, Logz started a player listed as 'out' and garnered negative points from his defense, thanks to his starting QB.
+This week, the saving grace for this team is that DJ Chark got truck-sticked in the ankle and is out for the season.
+This could open the game for Shenault.
+That is, if Urban Meyer isn't too hungover on gameday.
+It was a rough start, but enough games are left to turn it around with some waiver wire magic.

 | Name              | Team    | Depth |
 | ----------------- | ------- | ----- |